 This is the home show that really gets all the best and most designer-y booths, which will have a certain effect: you WILL BE redecorating or renovating your space—at least in your mind.
 LOL.
-Here is our round up of the Architectural Digest Design Show with all the items that got us going.
-Be sure to see our post on this year’s DIFFA displays of the most whimsical dining rooms.
+The Architectural Digest Design Show provides the goods to covet.

 In the METAL category, we saw some fabulous overhead lighting in elongated designs that could add drama to your kitchen island or dining room table from David D. Imperio.

 If you’ve ever dreamt of elegant CUSTOM storage, lined in burled wood and matched to your mood and decor, check out Dean Jackson Design’s pieces.
 Whether you are storing wine, jewelry, skincare products, or what-have-you, Dean will create something special for you.

 Mark your calendars for next year, the 2018 Architectural Digest Design Show will be held from March 22nd to the 25th on Piers 92 and 94 (at 55th street).